rwilcox/my-learnings-docs/learning_aws_ecs.md

 Can be bin packed based on memory, spread evenly, or random dist

+ECS is also smart enough to not place multiple instances on the same host if your ECS Tasks have [static host port maps defined](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-service.html#basic-service-params).

 ### ECS and Deployment/Operations  <<AWS_ECS_Deployment>>

 #### ECS Deployment and command line